Last updated on 3rd May 2022

 YouTube channel art size guidelines

 Now, let’s dig into the finer points of YouTube channel art size guidelines.
 First of all, why so many sizes?
-In a nutshell, it comes down to how your YouTube banner art will display on the many different sized devices people use, from Android to iPhones all the way up to laptops and TV screens.
+In a nutshell, it comes down to how your YouTube banner art will display on the many different sized devices people use, from Android to iPhones all the way up to TV screens.

 Here’s a visual guide to YouTube banner dimensions to help put those numbers in perspective: